danchurch/PRFB2018app/fungal_reads/README.md

 This is the preliminary bioinformatics to look for fungal reads in the doug fir transcriptome, and my accompanying application materials for the PRFB 2018.
+This was done to test the idea that important information about metabolic activity of the microbiome is present in the body of reads that are normally discarded in host-centered studies.